jprante/elasticsearch-plugin-bundle/README.md

 - decompound: decompose words if possible (german)

-- combo: apply more than one analyzer on a field

 - langdetect: find language code of detected languages

 - standardnumber: standard number entity recognition